 This means that you don’t really need to use muffling to get a pleasant sound.
 If you still get a few overtones that you don’t want to hear, you can use just a bit of muffling to calm those down.

 The focused sound means that all your subtle ghost notes can be very distinctly heard.
-This makes drum grooves sound incredibly tight and focused, which drummers that play busy patterns love.
+This makes drum grooves sound incredibly tight and focused, which drummers who play busy patterns love.

 It’s 12.5-mil thick, meaning it’s extremely durable as well.
 The outer ply is 7.5-mil while the inner is 5-mil.